Tampa Wrongful Death Lawyers

 Get the Help You Need from Experienced Tampa Wrongful Death Attorneys

-If you believe that a family member’s death was caused by the negligent or wrongful conduct of another party (or parties), the Tampa wrongful death attorneys at Dennis Hernandez & Associates, PA want to help.
-We know how difficult handling financial and legal issues can be after the death of a loved one and want to help you get the justice and compensation you deserve.
+If you believe someone’s negligence caused your loved one’s death, we are here to help.
+The Tampa wrongful death attorneys at Dennis Hernandez Injury Attorneys are ready to support you.
+We understand how overwhelming financial and legal matters can be after such a loss.
+Our goal is to help you get the justice and compensation you deserve.

-We can assure you that all evidence will be gathered in a timely manner to prove negligence and that we will negotiate vigorously with insurance companies and defense attorneys on your behalf.
-We also assure you that we are committed to building a powerful case to prove wrongful death and your right to compensation for the financial and emotional impact of your loved one’s death.
+We will gather all necessary evidence quickly to prove negligence in your case.
+Our team will also negotiate vigorously with insurance companies and defense attorneys on your behalf.
+You can count on us to build a strong case proving wrongful death.
+We fight to show your right to compensation for the financial and emotional impact of your loved one’s loss.

-Many personal injury lawyers will do everything in their power to settle out of court, but we will never back down in our fight for your rights.
-We are dedicated to supporting you throughout the entire legal process and will leverage our extensive trial experience to fight for the compensation you deserve.
+Many personal injury lawyers try to settle out of court at all costs.
+At Dennis Hernandez Injury Attorneys, we never back down from fighting for your rights.
+We support you through every step of the legal process.
+Our team uses extensive trial experience to fight for the full compensation you deserve.

 Call our Tampa office at 855-LAW-DENNIS or fill in the FREE CASE EVALUATION form on our website to get started on your case.